Transformative governance for food systems and biodiversity

 systems, and biodiversity

-• Jacob Jensen, Minister of Food, Agriculture and Fisheries of Denmark (TBC)
+• Jacob Jensen, Minister of Food, Agriculture and Fisheries of Denmark

 • Jacqueline Broerse, Professor, Director of Athena Institute, Vrije Universität Amsterdam